panjf2000/gnet/README.md

 // Pack :
 // Before sending to the peer, wrap the binary payload using this Pack function.
-// return []byte contains the version,actionType,dataLength and data func Pack(pbVersion, actionType uint16, data []byte) ([]byte, error) {
+// return []byte contains the version, actionType, dataLength and data func Pack(pbVersion, actionType uint16, data []byte) ([]byte, error) {
 	result := make([]byte, 0)